klaudhaus/lit-up/README.md

 # lit-up

-> Build web apps the _light_ way

-`lit-up` is a minimal yet scalable state pattern for front-end web apps that use `lit-html` templates.
+>  Minimal yet scalable state pattern for interactive web apps with [`lit-html`](https://lit-html.polymer-project.org/) templates

 ### Features

-* [`lit-html`](https://lit-html.polymer-project.org/) templates - real HTML, real JS
 * Fast and lightweight (`lit-up` + `lit-html` < 4kB minified)
-* Develop with ES6 modules and no transpiling
 * Best practice one-way reactive data flow architecture
 * Handles synchronous and asynchronous updates
 * Well-defined render points for async
 * Update chaining
 * Pluggable logging
-* Works great with web components
-* .. and without, using fragment functions
-* Scales to large modular apps

 ### Quick Start

+The easiest way to set up `lit-up` is via [`lit-app`](https://github.com/klaudhaus/lit-app).

+But here we show you how you can initialise `lit-up` independently.
 These are the basic steps to make a `lit-up` application in a file called `index.js`.

 * Import modules.
 You can use the CDN links shown below or [install locally](#installation).